morsznetik/lunar-engine/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A fully type-safe, DX-first, "shell-like" CLI tool framework, for the newest versions of Python!
+A fully type-safe[^1], focused on developer experience, CLI framework for building "shell-like" REPL style apps!
+Currently only supporting **Python 3.13+**

+Built on the idea that less is more, you can get started with **3 lines of code**.

 > [!IMPORTANT]
 > This project is in early development and very much a **work in progress.**